 - 2.01 GENERAL - A. All exterior materials must be approved for use by BJC Director of Design.
-Samples and mock-ups for initial selection may be required and Exterior mockups for final selection and approval will be required. - B. Medical office buildings are often (not always) located on a hospital campus with some proximity to the hospital building.
-As such, those medical offices are seen as part of the overall medical center campus and the exterior design should respond to the existing context and hospital brand.
+Samples and mock-ups for initial selection may be required and Exterior mockups for final selection and approval will be required. - B. Aesthetic Requirements. - 1.
+When located on a hospital campus, the design of office buildings should respond to the existing context and hospital brand.
 Along with massing and form, selection of exterior materials and systems determine the character of the building.
 As such, the design of the exterior walls must follow the BJC approval process as directed by the BJC Director of Design. - C. The selection of the materials that must work together to form an exterior wall system that prevents water infiltration and meets minimum thermal performance requirements in accordance with the current applicable code. - 1.
 Exterior wall u-values and air leakage shall meet or exceed the values noted in the current edition of ANSI/ASHRAE/IESNA 90.1, and in accordance with all governing codes and regulations. - 2.
 Design team shall confirm the wall performance required by code including R value, U value, and dew point location by calculation method.
 Provide report to BJC Project Manager, BJC Corporate Architect, and BJC Corporate Engineer.